 Mental Gun Fu

-beyond, whose influence directly impacted the evolution of IronCrane.
+and beyond, whose influence directly impacted the evolution of Ironcrane.
 The objective of Ironcrane Dojo has not been to teach Karate, or martial arts.
 What we teach is how to learn the martial arts.
-We emphasize the
+We emphasize

 With that continuing objective, we are now going to consider our concept of "Mental Gun Fu."

-complexity, power, and potential for great harm if misunderstood, or misapplied, only some of what constitutes "Mental Gun Fu" will be shared herein.
-This will nonetheless be of great value to all who are looking to
+its complexity, power, and potential for great harm if misunderstood, or misapplied, only some of what constitutes "Mental Gun Fu" will be shared herein.
+This will nonetheless be of great value to all who are

 opportunity.
 Elsewhere, I'll talk about the physical aspect of resistance (ratcheting).
 Here our focus will be mental resistance.